Learning, Cognition, and Development

 • Note-taking apps

-• Paper/Pencils and white board/markers
+• Paper/Pencils and whiteboard/markers

 • Picture schedules